 The idea here is to find the end of a trend and get in early when the trend reverses.
 This is a little riskier but can have huge payoffs.

 In this example, we see that there was a long and exhausted downtrend on the 4hr chart.
 This gives us. an indication that the market may be ready for a reversal.

-Remember that going opposite of the trend is very risky, but if timed correctly, can have huge rewards!
+Remember that going opposite of the trend is very risky, but if timed correctly, it can have huge rewards!

-This is particularly effective when a pair has been a tight range because it is usually an indication that the pair is about to make a big move.
+This is particularly effective when a pair has been in a tight range because it is usually an indication that the pair is about to make a big move.